annaKosonog/medical-clinic/README.md

 * [Setup](#setup)

 ## General info:
-Application for management clinic.
-CRUD (Create, Read, Update, Delete) operations were used for the project using spring boot and an in-memory H2 database.
-Implemented methods allow additions, updates and resource search.
-In this program, the Spring Security security tool was additionally used, in which roles were created to secure access to specific endpoints in the application.
-Swagger was used to better document and use REST API services.
+This application is used to manage the clinic.
+The implemented methods use CRUD operations (Create, Read, Update, Delete), which allow you to modify the clinic's resources.
+It was mainly based on the Spring Framework and the H2 database.

 ## Technologies:
 * Java